coder/code-server/packages/logger/README.md

 # Logger

-Beautiful client logging inspired by https://github.com/uber-go/zap.
+Beautiful logging inspired by https://github.com/uber-go/zap.

+- Built for node and the browser
+- Zero dependencies
+- Uses groups in the browser to reduce clutter

 ## Example Usage